Bandit Pareto Set Identification: the Fixed Budget Setting: THEORETICAL GUARANTEES

 \begin{restatable}{lemma}{lemref} Let $c < 1/6$.
 On the event $\cE_c^1$, for any $r\in [R+1]$, $\cP_r$ holds.
 In particular, for any sub-optimal arm $i$, $i^\star$ cannot be deactivated before $i$. \end{restatable} A first consequence is that if $A_{R+1}$ contains one arm (i.e. $\lambda_{R+1}=1$) and $\cE_c^1$ holds, then it is an optimal arm.

-Note that in BAI ($D=1$), for any sub-optimal arm $i$, $i^\star$ is the unique best arm and \autoref{lem:lemref} is sufficient to ensure the correctness of EGE.
+Note that in BAI (i.e PSI with $D=1$), for any sub-optimal arm $i$, $i^\star$ is the unique best arm and Lemma~\ref{lem:lemref} is sufficient to ensure the correctness of EGE.
 But in the general case we need to ensure that no optimal arm is rejected and no sub-optimal arm is accepted.
-This is done by using \autoref{lem:lem-gap-ineq} and \autoref{lem:lemref}. \begin{restatable}{lemma}{newlemma} Let $c < 1/6$.
-On the event $\cE_c^1$, $\widehat{S}_T = \cS^\star$. \end{restatable} \autoref{thm:main-res} then follows by upper-bounding the probability of $\bar{\cE_c^1}$ using Hoeffding's inequality.
+This is done by using Lemma~\ref{lem:lem-gap-ineq} and Lemma~\ref{lem:lemref}. \begin{restatable}{lemma}{newlemma} Let $c < 1/6$.
+On the event $\cE_c^1$, the recommendation of \ege{} is correct i.e $\widehat{S}_T = \cS^\star$. \end{restatable} Theorem~\ref{thm:main-res} then follows by upper-bounding the probability of $\bar{\cE_c^1}$ using Hoeffding's inequality.